sensorius/TheSquirrelCafe/README.md

 [Update 2016/08/05]

-The directory MatLab-Code contains the MinMaxVisu MatLab file which is used to calculate min and max temperature values of the last 24 hours.
+The directory MatLab-Code contains the MinMaxVisu MatLab file which is used to generate a textual output of min and max temperature values on TheSquirrelCafe homepage.

 Tweepy - The python twitter lib used: